daletalley/Readme/Develop/utils/newREADME/README.md

 ## Usage

-use to generate readme
+This project creates a professional README file for the user's projects.
+Users answer a series of questions about their project, and a README file is generated based on their responses.
+The file is named README.md in the newREADME folder.

 ## Contributing

-dale
+Dale Talley III

 ## Tests

 To run tests, run the following command:

 ```
-npm test
+n/a
 ```

 ## Questions

 If you have any questions, please contact me at dtalley32@icloud.com.
-You can also open an issue on the [GitHub repository](https://github.com/daletalley/readme generator).
+You can also open an issue on the [GitHub repository](https://github.com/daletalley/README Generator).